MingxiaoZhang/authorwebapp/README.md

 POST/{id}: Add works to the author of given id

-PUT: Updates author information based on new data
+PUT/{id}: Updates author information based on new data

-DELETE: Removes author information from database
+DELETE/{id}: Removes author information from database